1999AZZAR/dynamic_port_guard/README.md

 ---

 ## Security Considerations

+> **⚠️ CRITICAL WARNING:** This tool directly manipulates `iptables` rules.
+A misconfiguration may lock you out of your server.
+Always ensure SSH (or your remote access port) is whitelisted and you have alternative access methods.

 - **Default‑deny** policy is required; this tool only *adds* allow rules.
 - Services run as `root`; consider a hardened sudo setup for least privilege.